sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 ### Explore logging capabilities and visibility against the MITRE Attack framework

-One of the most important exercises that often gets overlooked, is evaluating your organization's visiability.
+One of the most important exercises that often gets overlooked, is evaluating your organization's visibility.
 To often security appliances are purchased to fill niche gaps for visibility but rarely is there a cohesive evaluation of all data sources.
-Lets look at a key data source in almost every organization - **Windows Logs**.
+Let us look at a key data source in almost every organization - **Windows Logs**.

 To begin **click** the link below to open MITRE ATT&CK Navigator.